craigwongva/gs-kibana/README.md

 * `gsn-es-stage`
 * `gsp-es-prod`

-In the Sense GUI, enter a URL like `http://gsn-es-dev.piazzageo.io:9200`.
+In the Sense GUI, enter a URL like `http://gsn-es-dev.piazzageo.io:9200` (or `http://gsp-es-prod.piazzageo.io:9200`).

 Reminder: You will have already authenticated into Kibana before you need to add the URL into the Sense GUI.

+### Script Flow
+Here is the calling sequence.

+upsert-cnames
+  get-es-url
+  upsert-route53-es-cname